Thiago-exe/ConvertTo-Png-RemovingFile/README.md

 > A PowerShell script that converts image files to PNG format

+This is a direct conversion from David Anson's [ConvertTo-Jpeg](https://github.com/DavidAnson/ConvertTo-Jpeg)

 ## Overview

 `ConvertTo-Png.ps1` is a [PowerShell](https://en.wikipedia.org/wiki/PowerShell) script that uses the [Windows.Graphics.Imaging API](https://docs.microsoft.com/en-us/uwp/api/windows.graphics.imaging) to create a PNG-encoded copy of each image that is passed to it.